Educational information only — not medical advice. Always follow your surgeon's specific instructions.

 How do I know if something is wrong?

+Most complications are rare.
+CMS data show 90-day readmission after total knee replacement is roughly 5–7% — meaning more than 9 in 10 patients recover without a hospital return.
 Call your surgeon's office for: fever above 101.5°F, increasing redness or drainage at the incision, sudden calf swelling or pain (possible DVT), or pain that gets significantly worse after initially improving.
 When in doubt, call — that is what the on-call line is for.

 Will the replacement feel normal?